agrc/supervisor/README.md

 ## Update pypi

+**Make sure there are no secrets stored anywhere in the source tree, including files in .gitignore**

 1. Delete everything in `dist/`
 1. Make sure you've updated the version number in `setup.py`
 1. Recreate the wheels: